splunk/addonfactory-ucc-generator/docs/openapi.md

 Once `ucc-gen` command is executed, OpenAPI description document is located in output `static` subdirectory.

+One of ways is to download it via button displayed in top right corner of configuration page.

 When add-on is installed to Splunk instance, it is exposed via web and management interface, so is available under following addresses accordingly:

 * \[protocol\]://\[domain\]:\[port\]/en-GB/splunkd/__raw/servicesNS/\[user\]/\[appname\]/static/openapi.json